 Co: Cobalt; Cu: Copper; As: Arsenic; Mo: Molybdenum; Cd: Cadmium; Sb: Antimony; Tl: Thallium; Pb: Lead.

+I think it would be clearer and more comparable to make 2 figures, one for cognitive function and one for executive function, and put them for each metal, the trimesters together, first 1st trim and then 3rd trim

 Figure 2.
 Adjusted associations (Incidence Rate Ratio (95% Confidence Interval)) between metals during pregnancy (3st vs 1st tertile) and Inattention and Hyperactivity/Impulsivity Scales of DSM-IV-ADHD at the age of 4: